rmdlv/Langstone-V3/README.md

 - Raspberry Pi 5

-- Official Original Raspberry Pi 7" touchscreen.
+- Official Original Raspberry Pi 7" 800 x 480 Version 1 touchscreen.
+Note:- The newer Version 2 1280 x 720 screen is not compatible.

 - RPi5 to Touchscreen flat cable. (this will need to be purchased seperately as the cable supplied with the Touch Screen is not suitable)